sfeir-open-source/sfeir-school-quarkus/steps/01.01-init-character-module/README.md

-# Lab-01 Init a quakus project
+# Lab 01.01 - Init a quakus project

 **Goal** Initialize a Quarkus project